Types of Degrees Dentistry Majors Are Getting

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to dentistry have obtained the following education levels.

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||1.2%|

 Online Dentistry Programs

-In the 2017-2018 academic year, 64 schools offered some type of dentistry program.
+In 2018-2019, 64 schools offered a dentistry program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Professional Practice)||64||0|

 |Doctor’s Degree (Other)||0||0|